 \subsection{Universal Executions}

-Function specifications are parameterized over an assertion language $\mathcal{A}$ on program states and some mechanism for judging when a state satisfies an assertion.
-We write $\sigma \models P$ to denote that the state $\sigma$ satisfies assertion $P$.
-The universal specifications used to reason about programs on the ``for all'' side of \AEH{} properties are commonly used for modular reasoning about safety properties.
-We define the following syntax for writing universal specifications:

-where $P \in \mathcal{A}$ is a precondition with free variables in $\overline{x}$ and $Q \in \mathcal{A}$ is a postcondition with free variables in $\overline{x} \cup \{ \rho \}$.
-The postcondition uses the distinguished variable $\rho$ to refer to the value returned by a function.
-Universal specifications promise client programs that a valid implementation can only evaluate to states satisfying the postcondition from a starting state which satisfies the precondition. \autoref{fig:AxFunEx} lists some example universal specifications.
+Both kinds of specifications are parameterized over an assertion language $\mathcal{A}$ on program states and a mechanism for judging when a state satisfies an assertion.
+We write $\sigma \models P$ to denote that a state $\sigma$ satisfies the assertion $P$.
+The universal specifications used to reason about programs on the ``for all'' side of \AEH{} properties are written as $\mathit{FA} ::= \textsf{ax}_{\forall} \ f (\overline{x})\; \{P\} \{Q\}$, where $P \in \mathcal{A}$ is a precondition with free variables in $\overline{x}$ and $Q \in \mathcal{A}$ is a postcondition with free variables in $\overline{x} \cup \{ \rho \}$.
+The postcondition uses the distinguished variable $\rho$ to refer to the value returned by $f$.
+Universal specifications promise client programs that the valid implementations of a function will only evaluate to states satisfying the postcondition when evaluated in a starting state that satisfies the precondition.